Psoriasis

 Is psoriasis contagious?

-Psoriasis looks as if it were contagious, but it is not.
+Psoriasis is not contagious.
 You cannot catch the disease by touching someone who has psoriasis.

 Can psoriasis be fatal?

-Psoriasis in almost all cases is not life threatening; it is simply an ongoing nuisance, as there is no cure.
+Psoriasis in almost all cases is not life threatening; it is simply an ongoing skin issue, as there is no cure.
 It does not affect the person’s life expectancy.

 There is one type of psoriasis, however, that is life threatening.
 It’s called erythrodermic psoriasis.
 This is an uncommon, aggressive, inflammatory form of psoriasis.
 Symptoms include a peeling rash across the entire body.
 The rash can itch or burn intensely, and it spreads quickly.